 Thorong La pass was opened to foreigners in 1977 then, each year thousands of travelers enjoy the trendy thrills of Thorong La.
 With all the excitement trekkers begin their trek too early in the morning as the weather is too windy at Thorong La afternoon and it is better to pass Thorong La in the first half of the day.
 The day to pass Thorong La is the tough one and sucks all the energy but the views, surrounding, and wilderness of Thorong La refill the heart and memories of trekkers to walk further.
 Lots of trekkers just attempt Thorong La Trek without completing Annapurna Circuit Trek.

 Mustang in Annapurna Circuit Trek

 Mustang District is widely liked and visited by both internal and external tourists due to its natural beauty, diverse landscape, culture, and religious values.
-The entire Mustang district is included within the Annapurna Conservation Area, the largest protected area of Nepal.
-Mustang is bordered by the Tibetan Plateau and sheltered by some of the world's tallest peaks, including 8000-meter tall Annapurna and Dhaulagiri.
+The entire Mustang district is included within the Annapurna Conservation Area, the largest protected area in Nepal.
+Mustang is bordered by the Tibetan Plateau and sheltered by some of the world's tallest peaks, including 8000-meter-tall Annapurna and Dhaulagiri.

 Best Season for Annapurna Circuit Trek Clockwise